kbrandon19/Testimonial-Grid/README.md

 - Live Site URL: [https://kbrandon19.github.io/Testimonial-Grid/](https://kbrandon19.github.io/Testimonial-Grid/)

 ## My process
+After viewing the static design for the website, I thought

 ### Built with

 - Tailwind CSS
 - CSS Grid
 - Mobile-first workflow

-### What I learned

-I decided to try my hand at completing this task using Tailwind CSS.
-The concept is quite easy and straight forward when it come to adding the styling with only classes.
-Having the documentation next to me I was able to create it as close to the design as possible.

 ### Continued development

-There are a ton of things I still have left to learn within Tailwind CSS but overall I am happy with the outcome and I plan on using Tailwind CSS for future projects.
+There are a ton of things I still have left to learn within Tailwind CSS but overall I am happy with the outcome and I plan on using Tailwind CSS for future projects to become more proficient.

 ### Useful resources